JetBrains/guide/site/ai/tips/junie-prompts/index.md

 Do you know when to use a Junie follow-up prompt and when to use a new prompt?

-Follow-up prompt is good for:
+A follow-up prompt is good for:

 - modify result from the original prompt
 - formulate a prompt based on the previous prompt